Big Does Not Always Equate to Great in the Fitness Industry

 I was speaking with an industry consultant the other day who shared that when she told people she was coming to the Club Industry Show last year, some of them said, "But the trade show is so much smaller than it used to be.
 It's not worth attending anymore."

 If you judge something by scale rather than depth, then you are correct.
-But then again, if scale is your criteria, then boutique studios are not worth opening, independent films should be banned and anyone under 5 foot tall should dare not voice an opinion.
+But then again, if scale is your criteria, then boutique studios are not worth opening, independent films should be banned and anyone under 5 feet tall should not dare voice an opinion.

 And as Burlingham shared in his keynote, bigger is not always better.

 Yes, the trade show floor at the Club Industry Show is smaller.
 But we kind of like it that way.
 A few other trade shows are all about the exhibit hall.
-That's great.
-Our focus is on providing a more intimate experience for our attendees.
+That's great, but our focus is on providing a more intimate experience for our attendees.
 Less flash, more substance and more connection.
 (Not to say there isn't substance and connection with flash at other events; we're just saying that we want to focus on the substance and connection, especially in this online age when it's easy to lose that connection.)

-And when I look at the six qualities that make a company great, I see the Club Industry brand and our show hitting the mark on most of them and working to hit the mark on any of the others.
+And when I look at the six qualities that make a company great, I see the Club Industry brand and our show hitting the mark on most of them and working to hit the mark on the others.

 1. Having a solid vision.
 Check.
 As I noted in a previous blog, we have met with people in the industry for the past two years to find out how to deliver a better event for networking, education and buying.
 From those discussions, we created a three-year plan.
 And we are looking at our next three-year plan to carry our momentum forward.